History of the Connecticut Judicial Seal Home Home BannerBanner

 Open, unless sealed by court order.

-Documents are available to the public when the clerk receives them officially by time stamping the documents.
+Civil file and documents are available to the public when the clerk receives them officially by time-stamping the documents.

 Files (Criminal)